GRP testing

 Myth 1: GRP is Basically "Invincible" and Doesn't Need Testing

 The short answer?
 Absolutely not.
 While GRP is famous for its durability, it isn’t magic.
-In the UAE’s extreme climate, where temperatures swing wildly and UV radiation is intense, even the best composite can degrade if the resin-to-glass ratio is off.
+In the UAE’s extreme climate, where extreme temperature fluctuations occur and UV radiation is intense, even the best composite can degrade if the resin-to-glass ratio is off.

-Without regular verification, you’re flying blind.
+Without regular verification, you’re operating without verification.
 GRP testing ensures that the material actually meets the performance specifications required for your specific site conditions.
 If you skip the lab, you’re just hoping for the best.
 And “hope” isn’t a safety strategy.

 Myth 2: If it Looks Solid, the Structural Integrity is Fine